-(HUP) was established in 1874 as a teaching hospital to complement the medical education Pennsylvania's medical school, the Perelman School of Medicine.
+The Hospital of the University of Pennsylvania (HUP) was established in 1874 as a teaching hospital to complement the medical education received by students at the University of Pennsylvania's medical school, the Perelman School of Medicine.
 Today, it has 18 clinical departments and provides training in more than 40 clinical specialties.
 HUP's 3.7 million-square foot campus is a hub for innovative medical care.
 Major areas of clinical focus include cardiac care, oncology, neurosciences, and women's health.
-HUP is one of the only hospitals in this region that performs transplants of all
+HUP is one of the only hospitals in this region that performs transplants of all major organs.

-RESIDENTS AND FELLOWS FULL-TIME FACULTY

-INPATENT ADMISSIONS OUTPATIENT VISITS
+BEDS RESIDENTS AND FELLOWS FULL-TIME FACULTY INPATENT ADMISSIONS OUTPATIENT VISITS EMERGENCY DEPT. VISITS BIRTHS 1,655 1,344 2,624 71,852 2.4M 147,495 9,652

-BIRTHS

-2.4M